Heraldry Symbols & What They Mean

 The bat was an intimidating heraldic symbol used to inspire fear in enemies.

-It is usually represented displayed, with wings open and facing the observer.
+In heraldry, it is usually represented displayed, with wings open and facing the observer.

 It is sometimes blazoned by the old name rere-mouse.